omegazyph/omegazyph/Portfolio Projects/Password_manger/README.md

 4. Follow the prompts to perform various actions such as adding passwords, viewing passwords, etc.

-## Screenshots

-(Optional: Add screenshots of your program in action)

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: